colobot/colobot/INSTALL.md

 The recommended way of compiling for Windows is using Linux in a cross-compilation environment called MXE.
 This is the way our build bot service (http://compiled.colobot.info/) prepares the release packages.
-You can also compile directly on Windows with MSYS2/MinGW-w64 but this is a bit more difficult to set up.
+You can also compile directly on Windows with MSYS2/MinGW-w64 or MSVC 2013 but this is a bit more difficult to set up.

 #### Cross-compiling using MXE